David Campese: Melrose Sevens

-During 1990 Campese participated in the Melrose Sevens in Scotland playing for Randwick, after the Melrose Rugby Club accorded Campese's Randwick Rugby Club the singular honour of an invitation to its one hundredth Melrose Sevens.
-Twenty clubs took part, and Randwick were one of four guest teams including Racing Club of Paris, Harlequins and London Scottish from outside of Scotland.
-Randwick's squad of ten players were: Gavin Boneham, David Campese, Michael Cheika, Anthony Dwyer, Mark Ella, John Flett, John Maxwell (Captain / Coach), Acura Niuqila, Darren Phillips and Lloyd Walker.
-John Howard was the manager and Stuart Wheeler, the assistant manager.
+Campese participated in the 1990 Melrose Sevens in Scotland playing for Randwick, after the Melrose Rugby Club accorded Randwick Rugby Club the honour of an invitation to its one hundredth Melrose Sevens.
+Twenty clubs took part, and Randwick were one of four guest teams, including Racing Club of Paris, Harlequins and London Scottish from outside of Scotland.
 Campese was Randwick's top points scorer with 44 of its 92 points.
-The Herald of Scotland reported that Campese scored seven tries and nine conversions, which included scoring all of Randwick's points against Melrose.
-He was later praised for giving "one of the most dominant performances in tournament history."
-Randwick won their first match against Glasgow High Kelvinside 30–0 and defeated Edinburgh Academical Football Club 20–6 in their second match.
+He was praised for giving "one of the most dominant performances in tournament history."
+Randwick defeated Kelso in the final 28–6 in front of 20,000 spectators.